ibm-cloud-docs/vpc/vpc-regions.md

 ```
 {: pre}

 To switch to a different region, run the `ibmcloud target -r <region>` command.
-For example, to switch to the Frankfurt region, run the following command:
+For example, to switch to the Washington DC region, run the following command:

 ```
-ibmcloud target -r eu-de
+ibmcloud target -r us-east
 ```
 {: pre}